-I’ve been fascinated with mechanical clocks ever since I was stationed in Nuremberg, Germany so very long ago.
-Indeed, in the city center, there stands Frauenkirche, a beloved 14th century church and national landmark.
+I’ve been fascinated with mechanical clocks since I was stationed in Nuremberg, Germany, so long ago.
+Indeed, in the city center, Frauenkirche stands, a beloved 14th-century church and national landmark.
 However, a further attraction to this Gothic church is its mechanical clock with these curiously entertaining automatons.
 Each day at noon, these mechanized figures come alive to honor a statue of Charles IV.
-Although this mechanical time piece is quite famous, there are many, many others across Europe.
-In fact, some are more famous and elaborate, such as the medieval astronomical clock in Prague.
-So, without any further delay, please take a look at 10 of Europe’s most famous mechanical clocks.
+Although this mechanical timepiece is quite famous, there are many, many others across Europe.
+Some are more famous and elaborate, such as the medieval astronomical clock in Prague.
+So, without further delay, please look at 10 of Europe’s most famous mechanical clocks.

 Anker Clock (Ankeruhr)